brightdigit/ContributeWordPress/Content/articles/scriptingbridge-with-swift-communicating-with-apps-using-applescript-and-swift.md

 `windows` property only returns a [`SBElementArray`](https://developer.apple.com/documentation/scriptingbridge/sbelementarray), so we need to cast those elements to a `SafariWindow`.
-From there we can get the window\'s set of tabs:
+From there we can get the window's set of tabs:

     let safariWindow = safariWindows?.first
     let safariTab = safariWindow?.tabs?().firstObject as?
 SafariTab
     let url = safariTab?.URL

-Let\'s break this down:
+Let's break this down:

 1.  `let safariWindow = safariWindows?.first` - get the first Safari
     window